 What is the difference between project management and project portfolio management?

-Project management focuses on delivering a single project on time, within budget, and to specification.
-Portfolio management operates at a higher level — managing all projects to make sure the organization invests in the right work, allocates resources optimally, and aligns every initiative with strategic business objectives.
+Project management focuses on finishing a single project on time, within budget, and according to specifications.
+In contrast, portfolio management operates at a higher level.

 A project manager asks "How do we deliver this?"
 A portfolio manager asks "Should we be doing this at all?"